 Madagascar: On the clove leaf trail

-Our field teams travel the region, often to the most remote corners, to visit and buy direct from farmers, distillers and producer associations.
-By taking the time to get to know the local producers, we are able to build trust and work together to ensure the long-term future of the essential oil.
+Our field teams are dedicated to travelling the region, often to the most remote corners, to visit and buy clove direct from farmers, distillers and producer associations, establishing a collection network built on trust and loyalty.

-“If our collection network works, it is mainly because of the human relationships that are developed and nurtured by our local Givaudan team.
+“Our clove leaf oil collection network is successful thanks to the human relationships that are developed and nurtured by our local Givaudan buyers.
 Through our regular visits and discussions with clove leaf oil producers that go beyond simply purchasing essential oil, we are able to develop strong ties and deeper trust.
-This in turn enables us to foster the long-term future of the supply of this key raw material.”
+This, in turn, enables us to foster the long-term future of the supply of this key raw material.”

 Offering a helping hand to locals and their environment